devkitPro/picasso/Manual.md

 For convenience, registers may be addressed using an offset from a known register.
 This is called indexing.
 For example, `c8[4]` is equivalent to `c12`; and `r4[-2]` is equivalent to `r2`.
 Indexing is useful for addressing arrays of registers (such as matrices).

 Some source operands of instructions (called SRC1) support relative addressing.
-This means that it is possible to use one of the three built-in indexing registers (`a0`, `a1` and `a2` aka `lcnt`) to address a register, e.g. `someArray[lcnt]`.
+This means that it is possible to use one of the three built-in indexing registers (`a0.x`, `a0.y` and `lcnt`) to address a register, e.g. `someArray[lcnt]`.
 Adding an offset is also supported, e.g. `someArray[lcnt+2]`.
 This is useful in FOR loops.
 Index registers can only be used with floating-point vector uniform registers, though.
+Note: Older versions of `picasso` called these registers `a0`, `a1` and `a2`; these names are still accepted for backwards compatibility.

 Normal floating-point vector registers may also be negated by prepending a minus sign before it, e.g. `-r2` or `-someArray[lcnt+2]`.